 IT’S ABOUT TIME

-Sick Time, Sleepy Time, Crip Time is a process-based show; the process of making it and many of the artworks within demonstrate what types of flexible infrastructures are necessary to privilege holistic wellbeing.
 As such, the normal temporal logics of arts programming and institutions are eschewed in favor of a more expansive time.
 Many art residencies use “parachute-in” models that don’t allow participants substantial time for listening before they can act, thereby preventing meaningful local engagement when residents come from afar.
 Recognizing this, the resistance of a progressivist linear logic in this project’s structure is to allow its participants to work on sick time, and to respond to dialogues particular to site.
-While there will be an opening event, a closing reception will also be held to celebrate efforts that necessarily unfold throughout the course of the exhibition.
-First, has been the development of accessibility initiatives (detailed below).
-Second, three local artists will develop installations addressing what has occurred on and to the land Red Bull Art Detroit is on that needs to be healed.
-Lastly, after the exhibition is over, in The Warp and Weft of Care, encounters such as listening investigations, movement exercises, the sharing of community healing histories, and other programs will occur offsite in Spring 2020.

-Texts, captions, and programs are in English.
-The videos within the exhibition are all captioned and there will be seating to view them from.
-The will be large-format versions available of the gallery guide.
+Text/language: Texts, captions, and programs are in English.
+The videos within the exhibition are captioned and there will be seating to view them from.
+There are large-format versions available of the gallery guide.

 Children and service animals are welcome.
 There will be an area with children’s toys and reading materials in The Waiting Room installation.